What is the hormonal system?

 Find out more about the main endocrine glands and their hormones.

-Medical conditions related to the hormonal system
+What medical conditions relate to the hormonal system?

 The hormonal system can go wrong.
 Glands might produce too many or too few hormones, or the target cells might stop responding properly to the hormones.

-The more common hormonal problems are:
+Some common hormonal problems are: